watersalesman/BeastQuest/requests.md

 The `quest::Headers` object is effectively a [std::map](http://en.cppreference.com/w/cpp/container/map) of `std::string` keys and values.
-The only difference is that `quest::Headers` is case insensitive.
+The only difference is that `quest::Headers` is case-insensitive.
 Below is the definition:

 ```c++
 using Headers = std::map<std::string, std::string, detail::CaseInsensitiveCompare>;
 ```

-Case insensitivty for headers is required by [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2).
+Case-insensitivty for headers is required by [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2).
 Because of this, you can access headers like so:

 {% raw %}